bijoutrouvaille/klunk/README.md

 	} );

 	describe ( "options parameter", function () {

 		it ("can be passed to the control function which each suite returns" );

 		describe ( "within child suites", function () {
+			it ("sets options for this and defaults for child suites", function (done) {} )
-			it ("takes precedence of, defaults to the suite", function () {}) } ) ({timeout: 50})
+		} ) ({timeout: 50})

 	} ) ({timeout: 100, callback: function (suite, report) {}});

 	describe ("serial option", function () {
-		it ('causes child definition function to run in order they were defined' ) }) ({serial:true});
+		it ('causes child definition functions to run in order they were defined' ) }) ({serial:true});
 } );